How to find a mastermind group

 All of these famous people understood one of Tony’s most powerful concepts: “The quality of a person’s life is most often a direct reflection of the expectations of their peer group.”
-To reach the top of the mountain, you need to surround yourself not only with those who have been there, but also those who want to go there.
+You become like your inner circle and vice versa.
+That’s why Tony and other successful people leverage the power of proximity and build inner circles that empower and uplift them.
+Mastermind groups are an excellent way to do just that.
 But what is a mastermind group?
-And why should you join one?
+And how can you find one?

 What is a mastermind group?

 A mastermind group is a group of peers who meet to give each other advice and support.
 It’s similar to mentoring, but has several important differences.
 First, it will have five or six members, instead of being a one-on-one meeting.
 In a mastermind group, you will both give and receive advice, while in a mentorship, you’ll typically be on the receiving end.

 Mastermind groups can also involve brainstorming, educational presentations and even discussing personal issues.
 Many people think of these groups as mastermind classes, but they are not a class.
 There is no single teacher with a prepared lesson.
 So what is a mastermind group really?
 It is a “meeting of the minds” – a place where you can speak the truth and expect it in return.

 The benefits of mastermind groups are vast.
 In the best groups, members hold each other accountable for their goals – driving each other to reach the highest levels of success.

 A quality mastermind group provides you with a peer community who will elevate your life.
 You’ll be around other driven businesspeople who will energize you to go after your goals.
 Mastermind groups also share business contacts and provide recommendations and references – a big help if you’re just starting out.

 Share your ideas